hyperledger/fabric/docs/source/developapps/contractname.md

 rather than the low level details of how to interact with a Fabric network.

-Smart contracts are one example of a high level programming abstraction, and it is possible to define smart contracts within in a chaincode container.
+Smart contracts are one example of a high level programming abstraction, and it is possible to define smart contracts within a chaincode container.
 When a chaincode is installed and instantiated, all the smart contracts within it are made available to the corresponding channel.